divaamahajan/Map-Reduce-K-Most-Popular-words/hadoop.md

 > `sudo chown -R <username>:<username> hadoop-3.3.5/logs`
 This will change the ownership of the logs directory to the user <username>.
 Then, try starting Hadoop again with the command:
 > `hadoop-3.3.5/sbin/start-all.sh`

+## Note
+* If working on python, make sure to add below header `#!/usr/bin/env python3`
+* If working on Ubuntu app via Windows